yuiseki/TRIDENT/README.md

-# TRIDENT - UN dedicated interactive information retrieval and humanity assistance system
+# TRIDENT - Unofficial UN dedicated interactive information retrieval and humanity assistance system

 ## How to use